 As the global economy continues to contract, the art industry is not immune.
 Yet because the industry is so globalized, with artists, auction houses, buyers, and galleries in most countries around the world, many hope to pass through this global economic storm without too much harm.

-This analysis will examine the impact of the global economic crisis on the art world, the role of emerging markets, and some cultural challenges facing the art world.
+This analysis will examine the impact of the global economic crisis on the art world, the role of emerging markets in the art industry, and some cultural challenges facing the art world.

 Impact of the Global Economic Crisis